A SaaS business needs three essential elements to maximize customer engagement:

 Intercom is a customer experience management software used by the majority of software businesses across the world.

-As we all know, their initial features are email support and live chat, support and customer service-focused features.
+As we all know, Intercom has a wide range of onboarding features, and their initial features are email support and live chat, support, and customer service-focused features.

 But that is not all.
 Intercom has layers over layers.

-With the add-ons that act similar to video game DLCs, you can add additional content to your Intercom features, the most recent one being the Product Tours.
+With the add-ons that act as guides for what you need, you can add additional content to your Intercom features, the most recent one being the Product Tours.

-Although using affordable products with more features such as UserGuiding sounds much better for product tours, you might choose Intercom for the sake of unifying everyone that deals with Customer Experience.
+Although using affordable products with more features such as UserGuiding sounds much better for product tours, you might choose Intercom for the sake of unifying everyone who deals with Customer Experience.

 If you want to use Intercom with Product Tours add-on: